illyfrancis/scribble/docs/draft.md

 #### RTCR

 As briefly noted, VUS expects the transaction information to flow from RTCR.
-It is expected that RTCR (or its subsystem) establish a connection to VUS via message channel and place or publish a transaction information in the form of a message on the message channel.
+It is expected that RTCR (or its subsystem) establish a connection to VUS via message channel and place or publish transaction information in the form of a message on the message channel.

 Furthermore, the expectation is that RTCR (or its subsystem) only directs 'cash-away' related transaction messages.
 Initially it will be for SEB only but it must allow for more than one 'cash-away' client.